NastiaWEB/shabbat-plugin/README.md

 # Disable Add to cart on Shabbat plugin

-<p>This is a WordPress plugin that integrates with Elementor and disables the Add to Cart function on Shabbat and other specified days/times.
+<p>This is a WordPress plugin that disables the Add to Cart function on Shabbat and other specified days/times.
 The plugin provides three different methods to disable shopping on a schedule:</p><br>

 <h4>How It Works</h4>
 <p>Shabbat, Week, and Calendar Methods (ajax.js)</p><br>